Methods of finding Inverse of a matrix:

 |

-sequence of complex numbers is an assignment of a positive integer to a complex
+1. A sequence of complex numbers is an assignment of a positive integer to a complex number

 2. A series of complete numbers is the sum of the terms in the sequence.
 For eg